Pure-the-Language/Pure/README.md

 Some earlier experimental features are being deprecated:

-1. Minimalist syntactic sugar for more friendly REPL usage
+1. Minimalist syntactic sugar for more friendly REPL usage (specifically, semi-colon usage)
-2. Native 1D "Vector" for numerical data processing: Create arrays of doubles directly using the syntax `var name = [<elements>]`
-3. Top-level import of static `Main` class from DLL libraries
+2. Top-level import of static `Main` class from DLL libraries

 Pure provides the following standard libraries for "making things easier":